agude/agude.github.io/_drafts/2019-12-30-getting_things_done.md

 about getting it recorded perfectly.
 Triage is when you can clean up any typos and add context.

-There were three places I captured tasks:
+There are three places where I capture tasks:

 - **My Computer**: Here I often write out a long task and put it directly into the correct column because the computer makes data entry easy.